Kate McKinnon: Other work

 In November 2024, McKinnon served as the host of the National Book Awards in New York City.

 Personal life

 While attending Columbia University, she dated future journalist Bari Weiss.
 McKinnon was in a relationship with photographer and actress Jackie Abbott from 2016 to 2019.
 While presenting Ellen DeGeneres with the Carol Burnett Award at the 2020 Golden Globe Awards, McKinnon opened up about being a lesbian and thanked DeGeneres for making it less scary for her to accept her sexual orientation while watching her TV sitcom Ellen.

-She does not have any social media accounts, fearing that she will "misrepresent [her] real feelings".

-McKinnon has the condition geographic tongue.